f4llc0nn/xdg-dmenu/README.md

+# DEAD PROJECT.
+FEEL FREE TO FORK AND MODIFY.

 The purpose of this small script is to parse a .menu file (XDG / FreeDesktop.org compliance) and offer a main menu with submenu/categories to start an application using dmenu.

 #### Requisites